Director and Staff

 He has received more than $11 million in research funding.
 He has published 120 refereed journal and conference publications, and has coauthored a book on synchrophasor applications.
 He served as an invited member of the task teams that investigated the 1996 western American blackouts and the 2003 Northeastern blackout.

-Darlene Miller joined the ESIC team in May 2017 as a pre-award grants administrator.
+Darlene joined the ESIC team in May 2017 as a pre-award grants administrator.
 She has been with WSU for 30+ years working in various research units as well as central administration.
-Darlene received her AA in Office Automation in 1985 then returned to Lewis Clark State College to earn her BA in Business Management.
-She passionately assists faculty and graduate students with preparing budgets and assembling research proposals for submission as well as all aspects of post-award administration and accounts management while navigating institutional protocols.
-In addition, Darlene performs all other duties as required that contribute to the growth and success of ESIC!
+Darlene received her AA in Office Automation in 1985 and BS in Business Management in 2012 from Lewis Clark State College.
+She passionately assists faculty and graduate students with preparing budgets and assembling research proposals for submission as well as all aspects of post-award administration.
+In addition, Darlene performs all other duties as required that contribute to the growth and success of ESIC.
 Outside of the office, she enjoys gardening, biking, hiking, baking, traveling, and spending as much time as possible with her beautiful granddaughter, Octavia.

 Advanced Grid Institute (AGI)

 Linda has a diverse background in administration, planning, and organization management.
 She was an engineering academic advisor for six years before joining ESIC in 2020, and brings with her a strong understanding of the WSU Electrical Engineering program.
 Prior to that, Linda was the Executive Director at the Electric League of the Pacific Northwest, working specifically with the electrical industry in the Puget Sound Region.
 These experiences provide a great background for working with ESIC.